FIRECATinBLACK/Spikecat/README.md

 - Add spike shooting attack (down + e, takes some breath as penalty, spikes act like spears)
 - Custom Region behind shoreline
 - Add Custom Lizard Hybrids
+- Have moon give Spike a pearl to unlock the OE gate permanently

 -------------------------------------